peterducai/etcd-tools/best_practices_book.md

     memory: 100Mi
 ```

-Resource requests specify the minimum amount of resources a container can use
+*Resource requests* specify the minimum amount of resources a container can use
-Resource limits specify the maximum amount of resources a container can use.
+*Resource limits* specify the maximum amount of resources a container can use.

+## When to use a ReplicaSet and Deployment

+A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+However, a Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.
+Therefore, we recommend using Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.

+This actually means that you may never need to manipulate ReplicaSet objects use a Deployment instead, and define your application in the spec section.

 ## Deployments and Replicasets